Article

 Francis Crick and the Confession of the Century

 There is a fact in the history of science that is absent from the textbooks and absent from the talk shows in which evolution and creation are debated.
-Francis Crick, that Crick who together with James Watson discovered the double helix structure of DNA, one of the cofounders of modern molecular biology, published in 1973 together with chemist Leslie Orgel in the journal Icarus an article titled Directed Panspermia (Crick, F. H. C., and Orgel, L. E., 1973, Directed Panspermia, Icarus, 19(3), 341-346).
+Francis Crick, that Crick who together with James Watson discovered the double helix structure of DNA, one of the cofounders of modern molecular biology, published in 1973 together with the chemist Leslie Orgel in the journal Icarus an article titled Directed Panspermia (Crick, F. H. C., and Orgel, L. E., 1973, Directed Panspermia, Icarus, 19(3), 341-346).

 The Mystery of the Universal Language